Secure your spot on the trip and book now by paying your deposit of USD 1500$/person. Contact us if you wish to be added on the waiting list instead.

 We currently accept US DOMESTIC BANK TRANSFERS and CREDIT CARDS PAYMENTS.

 Online Bank Payment – US only: also called eCheck or ACH, we do not charge a fee for this, although your bank may do so.
 Please inquire with them directly.

 Credit card payment: the following fees will be added to the total:

-Since our trips are highly catered and made of activities that need a lot of planning and organization, all payments (the initial sign-up fee, 50% deposit and final payment) are all non-refundable.
+Since our trips are highly catered and made of activities that need a lot of planning and organization, all payments (the initial 1500$ sign-up deposit, 50% deposit and final payment) are all non-refundable.
 This is because we must forward payments for accommodation, transportation, suppliers, etc. very early on, in order to privatize our accommodation, activities and our meals.

 To see our booking terms and conditions you can click here.
 You will find the cancellation policy in section 9 and 10.